 Still, a significant portion of this roof directly above the concourse will be removed and replaced with a new structure, albeit in a similar colour scheme to the shed’s Victorian arches, in order to provide support for the office building above.
 The latter, although reduced in size to 650,000 sq ft, is still needed to ensure the scheme’s viability and has already attracted interest from potential occupiers.

-Another factor influencing the design is the need to increase capacity at the station, which has seen passenger numbers soar beyond pre-pandemic levels since the opening of its Elizabeth Line platforms.
+Another factor influencing the design is the need to increase capacity at the station, which has seen passenger numbers soar beyond pre-pandemic levels since the opening of its Elizabeth Line which calls at Liverpool Street.
 It has now overtaken Waterloo as the country’s busiest station, with 100 million passengers a year and projected to see 140 million pass through its doors by 2050.

 It will be one of the fastest planning applications of a project of this scale and this complexity in the City of London